jtellings/reductioncalculus/README.md

 # Reduction calculus for <a href="http://dx.doi.org/10.1007/s10988-005-6920-7" target="_blank">Moschovakis (2006)</a>

 <a href="http://www.math.ucla.edu/~ynm/" target="_blank">Moschovakis</a> (<a href="http://dx.doi.org/10.1007/s10988-005-6920-7" target="_blank">2006</a>) presents a view of meanings in natural language as abstract algorithms.
 A reduction calculus is given that reduces a standard LF into an algorithm.
 This script performs the reduction, which is tedious to do by hand.
+Each reduction step is displayed separately.
+In addition to the calculus described in the paper, this script also handles intensional anaphora.

-Example:
+Example for 'John loves Mary and he knows it':
     <pre>
 **LF 1: and(loves(John, Mary), knows(he, that it))**
 What does 'it' refer to?
 Type 'i' for intensional.